physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## <a name="announcements"></a> Announcements

-<a name="2024.1.10"></a>__January 11, 2024:__ The NIH-funded George B Moody PhysioNet Challenge 2024 will open soon!
-Please stay tuned for more information.

-<a name="2024.XX.XX"></a>__January 25, 2024:__ The NIH-funded George B. Moody PhysioNet Challenge 2024 is [now open](https://groups.google.com/g/physionet-challenges/)!
+- <a name="2024.01.25"></a>__January 25, 2024:__ The NIH-funded George B. Moody PhysioNet Challenge 2024 is [now open](https://groups.google.com/g/physionet-challenges/)!
 Please read this website for details and share questions and comments on [Challenge forum](https://groups.google.com/g/physionet-challenges/).
 This year's Challenge is generously sponsored by [MathWorks](https://www.mathworks.com/) and [AWS](https://aws.amazon.com/).

+- <a name="2024.01.11"></a>__January 11, 2024:__ The NIH-funded George B Moody PhysioNet Challenge 2024 will open soon!
+Please stay tuned for more information.

 ## <a name="introduction"></a> Introduction